Skip to content

 Location Tunstead is a well-regarded Broadland village located approximately 10.5 miles north-east of Norwich.
 Known locally for its unique distinction of once hosting the county's only dual carriageway, the village offers a charming blend of rural tranquillity and community spirit.

 At the heart of Tunstead is the highly-rated Tunstead Primary School, positioned next to the appealing Old School House.
-Residents also benefit from a Recreation Ground and the Horse & Groom pub & restaurant.
+Residents also benefit from a Recreation Ground and the recently re-opened Horse & Groom pub just a short walk from the house.

 Approaching the village, you'll find the renowned Wroxham Barns a popular destination featuring a café, restaurant, and an array of independent craft shops, perfect for weekend browsing or family outings.